 For as many years as I can recall, there have always been educational shows on television.

-And the most successful ones have been those that educate AND entertain.
+And the most successful kid's activities are those that educate AND entertain.
+Like these classics:

 They were all great!

 But today’s shows are embracing the STEM initiative by introducing characters with special talents and interests in these areas.

 Some of the top STEM shows available today include:

 #59: Try out Mail Order Science

 Heck!
 I love getting mail… unless it’s a bill.

 Now imagine if your child could receive a package every month that contained a fun and educational activity?